HenriqueOz/imitter_api/README.md

-# Imitter
+# Imitter (Unfinished)
+**I will finish this project when I have some time free from study and work, since this is for hobby purposes**

-Imitter is a joke with "twitter", just flip the "w" and think of the first "t" as an I
+Imitter is a joke with "twitter", just flip the "w" and replace the first "t" for an "I"

 This project is an API for a social media application.

-The main features are:
+**The main features are:**
 - Login/Singup
 - JWT with refresh token for validation
+- Social basic interactions (like and comments)

+**Technologies:**
+- Golang
+- Gin (API framework)
-- Account infomartion edition
+- Docker
-- API errors with the correct messages